Nanyang Avenue, Singapore

 A message from Nanyang Technological University

-Its Nanyang Business School is consistently rated one of Asia's best business schools with The Economist ranking its MBA programme top in Singapore for eight straight years.
-NTU's College of Engineering has a research output among the top three universities globally and is the 5th most cited in the world.
+NTU’s Nanyang Business School is consistently rated one of Asia's best business schools with The Economist ranking its MBA programme top in Singapore for nine straight years.
+Its College of Engineering has a research output among the top three universities globally and is the 5th most cited in the world.
 The College of Humanities, Arts & Social Sciences covers a broad range of disciplines with its premier Wee Kim Wee School of Communication and Information; a fast-growing humanities and social sciences school; and Singapore's first professional art school offering degree courses in art, design and interactive digital media.
 The College of Science, with award-winning faculty and world class laboratories, runs Singapore's only direct honours bachelor's degree programmes in the biological, physical and mathematical sciences.

 Hub of education and research

 NTU is also home to several world-class autonomous institutes - the Earth Observatory of Singapore (EOS), the Singapore Centre on Environmental Life Sciences Engineering (SCELSE), the S. Rajaratnam School of International Studies (RSIS) and the National Institute of Education (NIE) - and various leading research centres such as the Nanyang Environment & Water Research Institute (NEWRI), Energy Research Institute @NTU (ERIAN) and Institute on Asian Consumer Insight (ACI).